Image

 • Class E Felony – no more than four years in prison

-Ultimately, the conviction and sentence in your felony criminal case depends on a variety of variables.
-If you are convicted of a felony, the precise punishment you are sentenced to will be decided by the judge.
-The judge in your case will weigh information including the specific circumstances of the crime, your criminal history and other details.
+Ultimately, the outcome of your felony criminal case depends on a number of variables.
+If you are convicted of a felony, the exact punishment you are sentenced to is up to the judge.
+The judge in your case will weigh factors such as the situation surrounding the crime, your personal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, so what is typically considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or in crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-On the other hand, with a competent and dedicated criminal defense attorney in Ripley County representing you, your original Class B charge could be reduced to a lower class felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a lesser punishment.
+However, there are exceptions to the guidelines above.
+The classification of some crimes may be enhanced, so a crime usually classified as a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied if you have prior convictions or in certain crimes that are considered dangerous or crimes based on a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Likewise, with a competent and dedicated criminal defense attorney in Ripley County representing you, what was originally a Class B charge could be dropped down to a lesser class felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a lesser punishment.

 In some cases with the right circumstances and the skill of an experienced defense attorney, you can have the charges dropped entirely.
-If you have a strong case demonstrating your innocence but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
-Contact our Ripley County, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.
+If you have a strong case but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
+Contact Combs Waterkotte to discuss your case and potential options with our Ripley County, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri

 Like with felonies, misdemeanors in Missouri are grouped into categories based on severity.
-Rather than time in state prison and possible parole supervision, misdemeanors are punishable by no more than one year in county or city jail or may just involve fines.
+Unlike prison time and possible parole that comes with a felony, misdemeanors are punishable by no more than one year in county or city jail or may just involve fines.

 • Class A Misdemeanor – up to one year in jail; a fine of up to $2,000